StyraInc/rego-style-guide/README.md

 this style guide a reflection of what we consider current best practices.
 Make sure to check back every once in a while, and see the changelog for updates since your last visit.

+### Regal

+Inspired by this style guide, [Regal](https://github.com/StyraInc/regal) is a new linter for Rego that allows you to enforce many of the recommendations in this guide, as well as identifying issues, bugs and potential problems in your Rego policies.
+If you enjoy this style guide, make sure to check it out!

 ## Contents

 <!-- run make toc to update -->